-Due Date: March 15, 2019
+Due Date: March 15, 2022

-6. A 5-10 minute presentation of your work and a demonstration of the simulation.

-Due Date: March 18, 2019

-Note: As you proceed with the implementation, you may want to revise your design.
+- 6. A 5-10 minute presentation of your work and a demonstration of the simulation.
+Due Date: March 16, 2022 - Note: As you proceed with the implementation, you may want to revise your design.
 This is acceptable, and even encouraged.
-However, all changes to the original design must be clearly documented with the reason as to why thoses changes were necessary.

-Testing (10%): Your group will make your program(s) (but not the object code or source) and users' manual available to another group in the class assigned by the instructor.
+However, all changes to the original design must be clearly documented with the reason as to why thoses changes were necessary. - Testing (10%): Your group will make your program(s) (but not the object code or source) and users' manual available to another group in the class assigned by the instructor.
 That group will thoroughly test your code and provide feedback for improvements in the design, interface, etc. You will do the same for a different group, and supply a copy of your written report to the group you review and to the instructor.

-Due Date: March 27, 2019
+Due Date: - Individual report (15%): You will write a report on your individual experience in the team term project.
+The report must include - what role you played, and what work you accomplished in your team project; - thoughts on how your team's design documents helped (or did not help) your team's implementation efforts. - your thoughts about how "integration" went; what worked well; and what you might do differently if you did this again;